1John419/kjs/README.md

 "Heaven and earth shall pass away, but my words shall not pass away."

-The application supports any Android, Windows, or Linux platform with the latest version of Google Chrome or Mozilla Firefox web browser.
-(It should also support the Safari web browser, but has not been tested on Mac/iOS platforms.)
+The application supports Android, Linux, or Windows platforms with the latest version of Google Chrome.

 ### Download Link
 [kjs](https://1john419.github.io/kjs/)